EmmetCooper/ore-infinium/README.md

 ------------------------------------------------------------------------------------

-Written in C++11, SDL 2.0, OpenGL 3.1 and using and contanis only Free Software and Free assets
+Written in C++11, SDL 2.0, OpenGL 3.1 and using and contains only Free Software and Free assets.

 -----------------------------------------------------------------------------------